razage/PlexOps/README.md

 ### Configuration
 PlexOps expects a settings.json file to be present in its directory.
 It will stop if this file is not present.
 The following settings are required:
 * operation_location: This is the directory that PlexOps will look at.
-This should be an escaped path (Ex: C:\\ for C drive)
+This should be an escaped path.
 * server_location: This is the directory that files are uploaded to.
-It should be the root of whatever library you want to upload to and escaped (Ex: Z:\\Movies\\)
+It should be the root of whatever library you want to upload to and escaped.
 * name_regex: This is a regular expression for extracting the series name from a file that hasn't been renamed yet.
 * epsiode_regex: This is a regular expression for extracting the episode number from a file that hasn't been renamed yet.
 * plexname_regex: This is a regular expression for extracting the series name from a file that has been renamed.